AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/overview.md

 1. **ACSD-61133**: Fixes the issue where the `sales_clean_quotes` cron deletes quotes from unapproved purchase orders.
 1. **ACSD-61528**: Fixes the issue where retrieving roles from the [!UICONTROL Admin] using GraphQL returns no results.
 1. **ACSD-61553**: Fixes the issue where *[!UICONTROL Cart Price Rule]* discounts are incorrectly calculated when multiple discounts with different priorities and *[!UICONTROL Maximum Qty Discount is Applied To]* are applied to the product.
-1. **ACSD-61667**: Improves inventory performance for creating shipping in the case of many sources with in-store pickup.
+1. **ACSD-61667**: Improves inventory performance for creating shipping in the case of many sources with *In-Store Pickup*.
-1. **ACSD-61969**: Fixes the issue where the user is required to type in a case-sensitive coupon code to match exactly as the coupon code was configured.
+1. **ACSD-61969**: Fixes the issue where the user is required to type in a case-sensitive coupon code that exactly matches the configured coupon code.

 Use the menu on the left to navigate to a specific patch page.